akheron/jansson/doc/apiref.rst

    returns the array or object it contains, or *NULL* on error, in which case *error* is filled with information about the error.
-This is similar to :func:`json_loads()` except that the string doesn't need to be null-terminated. *flags* is currently unused, and should be set to 0.
+This is similar to :func:`json_loads()` except that the string doesn't need to be null-terminated. *flags* is described above.

    .. versionadded:: 2.1